 Jill Novotny is a teacher with ties to both Westside Community Schools and Omaha Public Schools.
 Currently a Science teacher at Omaha Northwest Magnet High School, she stresses her assets in leadership, negotiation, and listening to best support teachers.
 Novotny spent time student teaching at Westside Middle School, where she worked with students from multiple cultural backgrounds.
 Novotny, who previously served on the Fairacres Condominium Association, currently lives in the Oakdale Neighborhood; her child will begin attending District 66 in the fall.
 From Novotny: “I firmly believe it takes a village to raise a child.
 I want to ensure the teachers are supported, and their voices heard via my position on the board.
 A school board is there to support the school, and the best way to do that is to support the teachers.
 They are on the front lines of our children’s education.
 I also know that the best people to serve are those who practice their craft.
 My focus will be on how the board will support the staff and kids of District 66.”

-Meagan Van Gelder is the Academic Program Coordinator for the School of Public Administration at UNO, and the current President of the Westside Alumni Association.
+Meagan Van Gelder is a graduate of Westside and has two children in District 66.
+She is an educator at UNO and is the current President of the Westside Alumni Association.
 A former elementary school teacher, she is also a room parent at Oakdale Elementary and serves as co-chair on the district’s Teaching & Learning Key Communicator Group.
 Van Gelder earned her Ed.D in Education Administration in 2001, and notes her understanding of all aspects within a school district from administrative roles to teaching in the classroom.
 From Van Gelder: “I would like to set goals that are well defined for student achievement and for excellent instruction.
 My hope is that as a board member efforts are spent on developing policies that strive for high student achievement and offer the best post-high school planning for our students.
 As a board member, I would like to focus on policies that allow Westside Community Schools to attract and retain the best teachers for our students.”